Apple Crisp Pizza

 - (9 inch) homemade pie crust, (or store bought)

 - 2/3 cup white sugar

 - 3 tablespoons all-purpose flour

-- 4 medium apples (like Gala, Fiji, Braeburn, Empire peeled and diced into 1/4 inch pieces)
+- 4 cups peeled and diced apples, (like Gala, Fiji, Braeburn, Empire diced into 1/4 inch pieces - around 4 apples)

 - 1/2 cup all-purpose flour

 - 1/4 cup salted butter, softened (see Note)